 Healthcare Businesses More Valuable in South Florida

-It is no secret that South Florida has a very large percentage of its populating consisting of seniors over age 65.
+It is no secret that South Florida has a very large percentage of seniors over age 65.
 Indeed, 25 percent of the population in Palm Beach County consists of individuals aged 65 years or older.
 This compares to about 17% of the general population in the United States.
 The warm climate, lack of state income tax, and inviting South Florida scenery lures many retirees from all over the world.
-The larger life span in general will only enhance this trend moving forward.
+The generally rising life span will only enhance this trend moving forward.
 As a result, owners of South Florida healthcare businesses should obtain a premium for their business when it comes time to sell.

 What is A Home Health Agency?